← Back to Blog

 Why this matters more than it sounds

 The scanning step is small.
-But it happens dozens of times a month for anyone running a business with physical paperwork: signed contracts, receipts, invoices, IDs, inspection reports.
+But it happens dozens of times a month for freelancers and anyone running a business with physical paperwork: signed contracts, receipts, invoices, IDs, inspection reports.
 Every one of those is a file that needs a name and a home.
 If you handle ten scans a week and spend ninety seconds on each one (scan, rename, file), that’s over an hour a month on a task that should take seconds.

 Frequently Asked Questions